KDAB/cxx-qt/book/src/getting-started/1-qobjects-in-rust.md

 When such a QObject is instantiated, it will always also construct an instance of the Rust struct as well.
 The lifetime of the Rust struct will be bound to that of the QObject.
 If the QObject is deleted, the Rust struct will be deleted as well.
-Typically this will be instantiated by QML and the lifetime will be directly associated with the corresponding QML widget.
+Typically this will be instantiated by QML and the lifetime will be directly associated with the corresponding QML item.

 The generated QObject subclass will then defer to the Rust struct for any behavior, which is then defined in Rust.
 For example, using the `#[qinvokable]` attribute, we can define functions that will be exposed to C++, but will execute Rust code.